 NextGen Professors: Application Information

-NextGen Professors is a career-development program focused on preparing Cornell doctoral students and postdocs of color - and/or who identify as first-generation college students - for faculty careers across institutional types.
+NextGen Professors is a career-development program focused on preparing Cornell doctoral students and postdocs for faculty careers across institutional types.
+The primary focus audience for this program are graduate students and postdocs who identify with backgrounds historically underrepresented in the academy, and/or those with a demonstrated commitment to advancing diversity, inclusion, access and equity in the academy.
 Participants are members of a cohort who together, engage in series of professional and career development activities including monthly NextGen Professors meetings, Power Mentoring Sessions with faculty, and the Future Professors Institute.
-Participants also engage in program offerings of CU-CIRTL, which focus on evidence-based practice of teaching, inclusive teaching and learning, and effective mentoring practices.
+Participants also engage in program offerings of CIRTL at Cornell, which focus on evidence-based practice of teaching, inclusive teaching and learning, and effective mentoring practices.

 Priority Audiences: Doctoral students and postdocs of color and/or those who were first-generation college students and are now in Year 3 of doctoral studies or beyond.